 Do I have to complete a screening form for each child when they arrive?

-No. Parents/caregivers must review the health screening questionnaire daily to determine whether the child should attend the centre.
+No. Parents/caregivers should assess their child for symptoms daily to determine whether the child should attend the centre.
 Educators should continue to monitor children for symptoms throughout the day.

 If a child has known allergies which mimic COVID-19 symptoms should they be excluded?